Okelm/okelm.github.io/content/blog/react-native-workshops/index.md

 ---
 title: React Native workshops
 date: "2019-04-09T18:30:00.000Z"
-description: "Running workshops"
+description: "A summary of the React Native workshops.
+What did participants learn?
+What did I learn?"
 ---

 Some time ago I was invited to take part in React Native workshops as a mentor, which means I was supposed to help other developers go through tasks and answer their questions.
-The workshops, centered on various topics are called DevMeetings and are run across Poland every couple of weeks.
+The workshops, centered on various topics are called [DevMeetings](http://devmeetings.org) and are run across Poland every couple of weeks.
 Let's take a look at some of the topics we covered there:

 ![](./workshops1.jpeg)